ke0ff/FF800/FFSYS_Sources/ReadMe.md

 the file operations can be completed manually in a few minutes, but they greatly improve the accuracy and reduce the manual intervention needed to produce an object image for the FF-800 software load.

-Build instructions are generally found in an appropriatly named text file within the source subdirectory.
+Build instructions are generally found in an appropriately named text file within the source subdirectory.

 Joe Haas 11/16/25